 Fixed Block Unit: A unit that, due to operational characteristics, can only be dispatched in one of two states: either turned completely off, or turned on and run at a fixed capacity level.

-Fixed Price TCC: A series of TCCs, each with a duration of one year, renewable annually for a period of at least five years at a fixed price that is obtained through the conversion of expired or expiring ETAs in accordance with Section 19.2.1 of Attachment M of the ISO OATT.
+Fixed Price TCC: TCCs obtained pursuant to Sections 19.2.1 or 19.2.2 of Attachment M of the ISO OATT.
+If a TCC is obtained pursuant to Section 19.2.1 of Attachment M of the OATT, it is an Historic Fixed Price TCC.
+If a TCC is awarded to an LSE pursuant to the provisions of Section 19.2.2 of Attachment M of the OATT, it is a Non-Historic Fixed Price TCC.